davidgatti/How-to-use-C-in-NodeJS-through-CPP/README.md

 # NodeJS to C through C++

-I’m excited about this article because it is a thought only because there is very limited information o the net and I know it will help anyone trying to figure out how to communicate between NodeJS and C.

-I know that this situation is very rare but when one day you might work at a company with some legacy C libraries that you have to use, and there is no dancing around it.
-I had a situation like this, I went through the pain to understand this part of NodeJS, and I want to live a trail behind for others to follow.
+Using C or C++ for that mater in NodeJS is more of a edge case then daily life.
+But I had to learn this trick the hard way.
+I think over all I spent 3 weeks to figure everything out.
+Sadly there is very little documentation and knowledge on the Internet and decided to put in one place everything that I learned while focusing on the most simple example possible, so you can focus on how to send and receive data to C/C++ and NodeJS.
+Once you'll understand this concept you'll be able to write your own low level code or take advantage of faster libraries to process your specific data.

 # Quick ground rules

-NodeJS communicates to C++ and not C directly.
-Meaning there is a big issue with types from NodeJS to C++ and from C++ to C. The C language is dead simple, and higher you go the more types you are going to get that are incompatible.
-The problem is not even interpretation of the data, for example Signed Integer vs. Unsigned.

-Buffers, the simplest way to communicate

-Yes, in my mind this is the simplest way you can possibly communicate between different languages, because you crate a blob of data that can be sent through any means of communication, and on the other end you can integrate it however you want.
+Buffers mind are the simplest way to communicate between the two worlds.
+You just crate a blob of data that can be sent through any means of communication, and on the other end you can integrate it however you want.
 You are not sending a specific type, that you then need to match at the other end.
-And Integer in Javascript is completely different form one in C++.

 And since buffers are just dumps of raw bytes, any language will be able to handle them.
+The steps to create a successful app:

-## First, lets prepare a buffer in NodeJS
+1. First, lets prepare a buffer in NodeJS

-## Second, lets send the buffer to C++
+1. Second, lets send the buffer to C++

-## Thirty, lets process the buffer in C++
+1. Thirty, lets process the buffer in C++

-## Forth, lets convert it so C can handle it.
+1. Forth, lets convert it so C can handle it.

-## Fifth, lets do something with the data
+1. Fifth, lets do something with the data

-## Sixth, lets send the data back to NodeJS.
+1. Sixth, lets send the data back to NodeJS.

 # WARNING: The V8 API is constantly changing

-One thing to consider when deciding to write a project using this approach is the ever changing API for V8, the engine that drives NodeJS.
-This means that if today something that you wrote, in the next or previous version might not work.
-This means you need to keep a constant eye on the NAN project and make sure to upgrade that module to make sure, that your code will keep work under newer or even older versions of NodeJS
+V8 is the environment used by NodeJS to process JavaScript files.
+This environment is written in C++, therefore we can use C++ in our project 🛎.
+The downside of V8 is that Google have a very poor documentation for it, and to make it even worst a new version of V8 won't necessarily be compatible with the previous one.

+That is why we have to hug 🤗 the hard working team of the Nan module for NodeJS, which basically wraps V8 in a consistent API, thus making our life much easier.

 # The book that made me understand

-I know this is going to sound wierd but part of me that made me want write this article is to be able and spread the word about the book “C++ and Node.js Integration.” - by Scott Frees, Ph.D.
+I know this is going to sound weird but part of me that made me want write this article is to be able and spread the word about the book “C++ and Node.js Integration.” - by Scott Frees, Ph.D.

 As he writes in his book, the information about NodeJS and C++ is so scarce on the internet that he took the time to learn everything that there was about this topic, and turn it in to a book, and I command him for that.